 Students may apply for program admission as undergraduates and should consult with their undergraduate advisors about an appropriate timeline.
-Applications are available approximately four months prior to the application deadline in Eureka Hall 216 and on the Web at edweb.csus.edu/tpac.
+Applications are available approximately four months prior to the application deadline on the Web at edweb.csus.edu/tpac.
 Because of space limitations, not all qualified applicants may gain admission to a program.